Motivating Millennials in the Workplace so They Don’t Quit

 Download our "Incenting Generation Y" kit, complete with mini report and infographic on inspiring the #selfie generation.
 Or, keep reading for 20 tips!

 Many organizations express frustration with Gen Y’s in the workplace, because they “constantly” need validation and immediate gratification.
-This can provide a roadblock for companies trying to learn how to motivate and incent Millennials in the workplace.
+This can provide a roadblock for companies trying to learn how to motivate Millennials at work.
 In fact, they might be overlooking the positive attributes of a group that is actually (relatively) easy to motivate.

 In a recent poll, Xactly asked a group of Millennials to identify what they liked about their current compensation plans.
 The study also asked how their dream jobs would compensate them.
 Here is what they said was important to them: